Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Heat Transfer in Fracture–Matrix Systems

+The kernel $\mathcal{K}_j(t)$ features the characteristic short-time singularity $\mathcal{K}_j(t)\sim t^{-1/2}$ (for the non-impulsive part) and a long-time algebraic tail $\mathcal{K}_j(t)\sim t^{-3/2}$, consistent with diffusive exchange with a semi-infinite matrix.
+These asymptotics coincide with the nonlocal transport kernels of \citet{Haggerty1995}, \citet{Dentz2004}, and \citet{Painter2005}, confirming that the present TDRW formulation is an exact stochastic analogue of the corresponding nonlocal advection--diffusion equation for fracture--matrix heat exchange.
+The complete derivation of the kernel, including its asymptotic behaviour at short and long times, is provided in Appendix~\ref{appB}.

 In this work, we analyze heat transfer in a fracture under the scenario of continuous injection of hot fluid at the inlet.
-Note, that the results for the injection of a cold fluid would be identical.
+The same formulation applies to cold-fluid injection, as only temperature differences enter the governing equations.
 Because explicitly simulating a continuous injection is computationally prohibitive, we instead simulate particle dynamics for a single “slug” (i.e., instantaneous) injection, which substantially reduces the number of particles required.
-We then leverage the fact that the cumulative distribution function (CDF) of particle arrival times at any location for an instantaneous injection is mathematically equivalent to the solution for continuous injection, allowing us to reconstruct continuous‑injection BTCs from instantaneous injection random walks.
+We then leverage the fact that the cumulative distribution function ($CDF$) of particle arrival times at any location for an instantaneous injection is mathematically equivalent to the solution for continuous injection, allowing us to reconstruct continuous‑injection BTCs from instantaneous injection random walks.

 The probability density function (PDF) of the arrival time at node $\mathbf{x}_j$ is estimated from the series of transition times $t_i=\{t_1, t_2, \dots, t_{N(\mathbf{x}_j)}\}$ of the $N(\mathbf{x}_j)$ particles that have passed through that node, as: